Some thoughts on the sacred feminine

 The book ‘The Holy Blood and the Holy Grail’ fascinated me and the story that Sarah became a part of a sacred bloodline in France and that the Holy Grail is still in the mysterious Corbieres mountains in southern France, in Rennes le Chateau.

 These stories of Mary Magdalene and Jesus are said to have been suppressed by the Roman Church.
 Who knows how much more has been suppressed.
 How many more stories have been written out of our commonly held narratives?
 How much have women been edited out of the sacred texts and scriptures.
 In the dead sea scrolls, there are parts which describe and allude to Jesus and Mary Magdalene being close in more than a spiritual way.
 I am not an adherent to any belief system, or religion, but I know how suppressed women have been.
 The secrets and mystery of the village of Rennes-le-Château, and the south western part of France inhabited by the Cathars, both a place and group of persecuted religious people who have always fascinated me.
 My partner and I once bought a house in the Corbieres mountains because I felt such depth of affinity with this area.

 My images of the sacred feminine and the Magdalene are my way of putting back the energy of the feminine into the patriarchal versions of history.
+I have been painting them for years.
 I can’t rewrite history but i can put images into the ether and contribute in some small way to a new paradigm; that of the sacred feminine.